HoagieT/HoagieT.github.io/_portfolio/portfolio-3.md

 ---

 In value investing, the first step is to look for potentially undervalued stocks.
 I borrowed an analytical algorithm from operational research, the Data Envelopment Analysis (DEA), to help me find companies whose valuation comps are not warranted by their financial statements.
 DEA is a method that enables us to compare and rank records based on their features without making any prior assumptions about the importance or weights of the features.
-Each record/stock has \M inputs that measure the financial performances, and \N outputs that measure the company’s valuation.
+Each record/stock has \M inputs that measure the financial performances, and $N$ outputs that measure the company’s valuation.

 \begin{equation}
 Efficiency of stock i=(weighted average of outputs)/(weighted average of inputs)=(\sum_{r=1}^{N} u_(r,i) y_(r,i) 〗)/(∑_(s=1)^(s=M)▒〖v_(s,i) x_(s,i) 〗)